jaketae/jaketae.github.io/_posts/2019-11-13-pagerank-and-markov.md

 # Markov Chain

 Suppose we want to know where a user is most likely to end up in after a given search.
-This process is often referred to as a ["random walk"] or a "stochastic process" because, as the name suggests, it describes a path after a succession of random steps on some mathematical space.
+This process is often referred to as a [random walk] because, as the name suggests, it describes a path after a succession of random steps on some mathematical space.
 While it is highly unlikely that a user visits a website, randomly selects one of the hyperlinks on the given page, and repeats the two steps above repeatedly, the assumption on randomness is what allows us to simulate a user's navigation of the Internet from the point of view of Markov chains, a stochastic model that describes a sequence of possible events, or states, in which the probability of each event is contingent only upon the previous state attained in the previous event.
 One good example of a Markov chain is the famous Chutes and Ladders game, in which the player's next position is dependent only upon their present position on the game board.
-For this reason, Markov chains are said to be ["memoryless"]: in the Chutes and Ladders game, whether the player ended up in their current position by taking a ladder or a normal dice roll is irrelevant to the progress of the game.
+For this reason, Markov chains are said to be memoryless: in the Chutes and Ladders game, whether the player ended up in their current position by taking a ladder or a normal dice roll is irrelevant to the progress of the game.

 <figure>
 	<img src="/assets/images/chutes-and-ladders.png">